Policies, Protocols & Procedures

 - Nausea or vomiting

-- If a student is experiencing any of these symptoms at home, they should not come to class and The Growing Stage should be notified as soon as possible.
+- If a student is experiencing any of these symptoms at home, they should not come to class and The Growing Stage should be notified.

 - If a student begins to display these symptoms while in class: